 Paragliding design is led by the ever thoughtful David Dagault; Dav has a wealth of experience both in competition, adventure flying and paraglider design.
-Also on the design team are test pilots Russell Ogden, Luc Armant and Fred Pieri.
+Also on the design team are test pilots Russell Ogden and Luc Armant.
 Russ is a top competition pilot and ex paragliding instructor, he can usually be found putting Dav's latest creation through a series of test manoeuvres.
 Luc, a dedicated XC addict has a background in naval architecture.
-He brings a wealth of knowledge and ideas to the design team and works closely with Day in the design process.
-Fred is the latest addition to the team.
-He is a mechanical engineer and vol Biv specialist.
-Fred designed the Anti-G and was the brainchild of the shark nose.
+He brings a wealth of knowledge and ideas to the design team and works closely with Dav in the design process.

 Back in the office Mike 'Da Boss' Cavanagh generally keeps control of the mayhem.
-Mike is an old school XC specialist who flies to a very high standard so he knows the needs and requirements of serious pilots.
 Promotion and Team pilots are organised by Matt Gerdes.
-Matt is our speed riding/flving specialist and is a highly accomplished extreme skier.

-Karine Marconi, Jill Devine and Chloe Vila make sure we don't spend too much money and look after the ordering system.
+Karine Marconi and Jill Devine make sure we don't spend too much money and look after the ordering system.

 Our manufacturing facility in Vietnam is headed up by Dr Dave Pilkington, who works relentlessly manufacturing gliders and producing prototypes as well as researching materials and manufacturing processes for our future products.
-He is backed up by Khanh, Phong and over 700 production staff.
+He is backed up by Khanh and 400 production staff.

-YOUR MANTRA R11
+YOUR MANTRA R10